nwsw/nwcplugin-api/api/nwc.md

 <a name="hasTypeface"></a>
 **nwc.hasTypeface**('font-typeface'), Returns Boolean

 This method can be used to identify if a particular font typeface is available on the system before trying to use it.
 For best performance, it is recommended that this action be done within the plugin startup code.
+When the plugin is running in the Viewer, this method will trigger a dynamic load of eligible typefaces.

 ---------------------------------